awsdocs/aws-lambda-developer-guide/doc_source/lambda-edge.md

 ## Creating a Lambda@Edge Function<a name="lambda-edge-create-function"></a>

-To set up AWS Lambda to run Lambda functions that are based on CloudFront events, follow this procedure\.
+To set up AWS Lambda to run Lambda functions that are based on CloudFront events, follow this procedure\.<a name="lambda-edge-create-function-procedure"></a>

 **To create a Lambda@Edge function**